 PROOF This proof is by contradiction.
-To get the contradiction we assume that ALL{CFG} is decidable and use this assumption to show that A{TM} is decidable.
-This proof is similar to that of Theorem 5.10 but with a small extra twist: It is a reduction from A{TM} via computation histories, but we have to modify the representation of the computation histories slightly for a technical reason that we will explain later.
+To get the contradiction, we assume that $ALL{CFG}$ is decidable and use this assumption to show that $A{TM}$ is decidable.
+This proof is similar to that of Theorem 5.10 but with a small extra twist: It is a reduction from $A{TM}$ via computation histories, but we modify the representation of the computation histories slightly for a technical reason that we will explain later.

-We now describe how to use a decision procedure for ALL{CFG} to decide A{TM} .
-For a TM M and an input w we construct a CFG G that generates all strings if and only if M does not accept w.
-So, if M does accept w, G does not generate some particular string.
+We now describe how to use a decision procedure for $ALL{\mathsf{CFG}}$ to decide $A{\mathsf{TM}}$ .
+For a TM M and an input w, we construct a CFG G that generates all strings if and only if M does not accept w.
+So if M does accept w, G does not generate some particular string.
 This string is-guess what-the accepting computation history for M on w.
 That is, G is designed to generate all strings that are not accepting computation histories for M on w.

 To make the CFG G generate all strings that fail to be an accepting computation history for M on w, we utilize the following strategy.
 A string may fail to be an accepting computation history for several reasons.
-An accepting computation history for M on w appears as $\#C_1\#C_2\#\cdots\#C_l\#$, where C_i is the configuration of M on the ith step of the computation on w.
-Then, G generates all strings that
+An accepting computation history for M on w appears as $\#C_1\#C_2\#\cdots\#C_l\#$ , where $C_i$ is the configuration of M on the ith step of the computation on w.
+Then, G generates all strings

-- 1. do not start with C_1 , - 2. do not end with an accepting configuration, or - 3. where some C_i does not properly yield C{i+1} under the rules of M.
+- 1. that do not start with $C_1$ , - 2. that do not end with an accepting configuration, or - 3. in which some $C_i$ does not properly yield $C{i+1}$ under the rules of M.

 If M does not accept w, no accepting computation history exists, so all strings fail in one way or another.
-Therefore G would generate all strings, as desired.
+Therefore, G would generate all strings, as desired.

-Now we get down to the actual construction of G. Instead of constructing G, we construct a PDA D. We know that we can use the construction given in Theorem 2.20 (page 115) to convert D to a CFG.
+Now we get down to the actual construction of G. Instead of constructing G, we construct a PDA D. We know that we can use the construction given in Theorem 2.20 (page 117) to convert D to a CFG.
 We do so because, for our purposes, designing a PDA is easier than designing a CFG.
 In this instance, D will start by nondeterministically branching to guess which of the preceding three conditions to check.
-One branch checks on whether the beginning of the input string is C_1 and accepts if it isn't.
-Another branch checks on whether the input string ends with a configuration containing the accept state, $q{\rm accept}$, and accepts if it isn't.
+One branch checks on whether the beginning of the input string is $C_1$ and accepts if it isn't.
+Another branch checks on whether the input string ends with a configuration containing the accept state, $q{\rm accept}$ , and accepts if it isn't.

-The third branch is supposed to accept if some C_i does not properly yield C{i+1} .
-It works by scanning the input until it nondeterministically decides that it has come to C_i .
-Next, it pushes C_i onto the stack until it comes to the end as marked by the # symbol.
-Then D pops the stack to compare with C{i+1} .
-They are supposed to match except around the head position where the difference is dictated by the transition function of M. Finally, D accepts if it is a mismatch or an improper update.
+The third branch is supposed to accept if some $C_i$ does not properly yield $C{i+1}$ .
+It works by scanning the input until it nondeterministically decides that it has come to $C_i$ .
+Next, it pushes $C_i$ onto the stack until it comes to the end as marked by the # symbol.
+Then D pops the stack to compare with $C{i+1}$ .
+They are supposed to match except around the head position, where the difference is dictated by the transition function of M. Finally, D accepts if it discovers a mismatch or an improper update.

-The problem with this idea is that, when D pops C_i off the stack, it is in reverse order and not suitable for comparison with C{i+1} .
-At this point the twist in the proof appears: We write the accepting computation history differently.
+The problem with this idea is that when D pops $C_i$ off the stack, it is in reverse order and not suitable for comparison with $C{i+1}$ .
+At this point, the twist in the proof appears: We write the accepting computation history differently.
 Every other configuration appears in reverse order.
 The odd positions remain written in the forward order, but the even positions are written backward.
-Thus an accepting computation history would appear as shown in the following figure.
+Thus, an accepting computation history would appear as shown in the following figure.